 The ninth ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Nature’s Variety Instinct canned dog food looks like an above-average wet product.
+Based on its ingredients alone, Instinct Original canned dog food looks like an above-average wet product.

 Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a significant amount of meat.

 However, with 64% of the total calories in our example coming from fat versus just 29% from protein, some recipes may not be suitable for every animal.

 Instinct Original is a grain-free canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 Those looking for a nice kibble to go with this product may wish to visit our review of Instinct dry dog food.